 - Competitive interest rates, often below conventional loan rates

-All three programs apply to owner-occupied properties.
-This makes them particularly well-suited to house hacking, where you live in the property and rent out additional units.
+All three programs apply to owner-occupied properties, making them well-suited to house hacking.

 Private and Hard Money Lending — When It Makes Sense